mainmatter/playbook/development-process/README.md

 All design work should result in a design system for the respective project, independently of its nature or scope.
-The design system is a structured, multi-level framework where each layer builds on the elements defined in the previous one, going from simple to complex, e.g.:
+The design system is a structured, multi-level framework where each layer builds on top of the elements defined in the previous one, going from simple to complex, e.g.:

 - basic rules around font choices and color schemes build the foundation for the